progress/Spark-Toolkit-Demos/oe128/DynSports/Deploy/Conf/Realm/SparkRealmREADME.txt

 Security Note: Ideally this value should be encrypted in such a way that it can be decrypted from within the OERealm service.
 The encrypted value would be stored in the JSON file, while the OERealm service would decrypt it before applying via VALIDATE-SEAL("<password>") against the incoming request's CP token.

-3. Copy the role generated above and update the role in the SparkRealm.json file.
+3. Copy the role as generated above (eg. "SPAClient") and update the role in the SparkRealm.json file.

 4. Copy the SparkRealm.cp to somewhere the REST application can read it from: e.g. the {$CATALINA_BASE}/common/lib directory.